Fundament-Software/scopes/doc/docs/module-core.md

 *inline*{.property} `spice-binary-op-macro`{.descname} (*&ensp;f&ensp;*)[](#scopes.inline.spice-binary-op-macro "Permalink to this definition"){.headerlink} {#scopes.inline.spice-binary-op-macro}

-:   to be used for binary operators of which either type can
+:   To be used for binary operators of which either type can provide an
-    provide an operation. returns a callable operator (f lhs rhs) that performs the operation or no arguments if the operation can not be performed.
+    operation.
+Returns a callable operator `(f lhs rhs)` that performs the operation or no arguments if the operation can not be performed.

 *inline*{.property} `spice-cast-macro`{.descname} (*&ensp;f&ensp;*)[](#scopes.inline.spice-cast-macro "Permalink to this definition"){.headerlink} {#scopes.inline.spice-cast-macro}

-:   to be used for __as, __ras, __imply and __rimply
+:   To be used for __as, __ras, __imply and __rimply
     returns a callable converter (f value) that performs the cast or no arguments if the cast can not be performed.

 *inline*{.property} `spice-converter-macro`{.descname} (*&ensp;f&ensp;*)[](#scopes.inline.spice-converter-macro "Permalink to this definition"){.headerlink} {#scopes.inline.spice-converter-macro}

-:   to be used for converter that need to do additional
+:   To be used for a converter that needs to do additional
-    dispatch, e.g. do something else when the value is a constant returns a quote that performs the cast (f value T)
+    dispatch (i.e. do something else when the value is a constant).
+    Returns a quote that performs the cast (f value T).

 *inline*{.property} `spice-macro`{.descname} (*&ensp;l&ensp;*)[](#scopes.inline.spice-macro "Permalink to this definition"){.headerlink} {#scopes.inline.spice-macro}